A guide to tropical modifications: Definitions and examples

 Note that this leg cannot mean that the point is a singular point of $C$, because the curve $C$ (according to criteria of \cite{markwig} or, more generally \cite{kalinin}) has no singular points, even though the tropicalization of $C$ has an edge of multiplicity 3.

 Thus, this new tropicalization restores the multiplicity of the intersection.
 We see that the modification of the plane (i.e. amoeba of the set $\{(x,y,y+t^{-1})\}$) is defined, but in codimension one this procedure shows multiplicities of roots and more unapparent structures such as hidden genus squashed initially onto an edge.
 One can think that this cycle was close to intersection, but after a change of coordinates it becomes visible on the picture of the amoeba of $C'$.
+More examples of this kind can be found in \cite{ 2014arXiv1409.7430A,cueto2018tropical}.

-\begin{remark} Nevertheless, for a general choice of representative in Puiseux series for these two tropical curves $\Trop(C),\Trop(L)$, after modification we will have Figure~\ref{fig_stable}, which represents stable intersection of the curves. \end{remark}
+\begin{remark} Nevertheless, for a general choice of representatives in Puiseaux series for these two tropical curves $\Trop(C),\Trop(L)$, after modification we will have Figure~\ref{fig_stable}, which represents stable intersection of the curves. \end{remark}

 \begin{example}[Modification, inflection point, momentum map] We consider a curve and its tangent line at an inflection point.
 Suppose, that the intersection of their tropicalizations is not transverse.
 How can we recover the presence of the inflection point? \end{example}